KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-26-libraries.md

 }
 ```

-You can [see this example project](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/user-input-unsanitized), and you can [download this example as a `.zip` file](https://downgit.github.io/#/home?url=https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/user-input-unsanitized).
+You can view or download this project here:

+{% include url-thumbnail.html url="/examples/java-server/user-input-unsanitized" %}

 What happens if the user enters some HTML content?